What that actually means in practice

 - Decisions, owners, and deadlines

-A senior fractional CMO should make the cadence boring in the best way.
+A good fractional CMO should make the cadence boring in the best way.
 Same time.
 Same scorecard.
 Same decision log.
 Same expectation that people arrive with facts, not narratives.

-To build the cadence, start with a simple operating checklist:
+To build it, start with a short checklist:

 Where teams get this wrong

-The most common failure mode is turning the weekly marketing review into a status meeting.
+The most common failure is letting the weekly review drift into a status meeting.
 Once people start reciting what they did, the room stops making decisions.
 The meeting may feel productive, but the business does not move faster.

 Too many metrics